Dacians: Religion

 The Goth Jordanes in his Getica (The origin and deeds of the Goths), also gives an account of Deceneus the highest priest, and considered Dacians a nation related to the Goths.
-Besides Zalmoxis, the Dacians believed in other deities, such as Gebeleizis, the god of storm and lightning, possibly related to the Thracian god Zibelthiurdos.
+Besides Zalmoxis, the Dacians believed in other deities, such as Gebeleizis, the god of storms and lightning, possibly related to the Thracian god Zibelthiurdos.
 He was represented as a handsome man, sometimes with a beard.
 Later Gebeleizis was equated with Zalmoxis as the same god.
 According to Herodotus, Gebeleizis (*Zebeleizis/Gebeleizis who is only mentioned by Herodotus) is just another name of Zalmoxis.